imranh-dev1/imranh-dev1/README.md

 ###

-<p data-importer="text" align="left">I'm Imran from Bangladesh 🇧🇩<br><br>
+<p data-importer="text" align="left">I'm Imran from Bangladesh 🇧🇩.<br><br>
-  - 🔭 I’m currently working as a MERN Stack Developer at <a href="https://softvence.agency/">Softvence Agency</a> (Software company) in Dhaka, BD, building modern, scalable web applications and custom digital solutions.<br>
+  - 🔭 I’m currently working as a MERN Stack Developer at <a href="https://softvence.agency/">Softvence Agency</a> (software company) in Dhaka, BD, building modern, scalable web applications and custom digital solutions.<br>
   - 🌱 I'm currently learning system design, AWS, Docker, and scalable backend architecture.<br>
   - 💻 I enjoy developing secure, high-performance, and user-friendly web applications with clean and maintainable code.<br>
   - 🤝 I'm open to collaborating on Full Stack, SaaS, and open-source projects.<br>
   - ⚡ In my free time, I explore new technologies, contribute to personal projects, and continuously improve my development skills.
+  - 🎯 Goal: Building scalable, high-performance full-stack applications and contributing to open-source projects.
+  - 🎲 Fun fact: I can spend hours debugging a single line of code, only to realize I missed a semicolon! 😅
 </p>

 ###